-- each Director will periodically evaluate the effectiveness of the Board and its committees and submit observation to the Chairman; - (b) the Chairman of the Board will make a presentation incorporating his assessment of such observations to enable the Board to assess, and if necessary, take action; - (c) the Board will agree on development and actions required to improve performance; - (d) outcomes and actions will be minuted; and - (e) the Chairman will assess during the year the progress of the actions to be achieved.
+- each Director will periodically evaluate the effectiveness of the Board and its committees and submit observation to the Chairman; - (b) the Chairman of the Board will make a presentation incorporating his assessment of such observations to enable the Board to assess, and if necessary, take action; - (c) the Board will agree on development and actions required to improve performance; - (d) given the small size of the Company and the scale and nature of its current level of operations, the Board has considered and believes that the current mix of skills and diversity as outlined in the Directors' Report is adequate.
+The Board will continue to monitor the mix of skills and diversity it is looking to achieve periodically; - (e) outcomes and actions will be minuted; and - (f) the Chairman will assess during the year the progress of the actions to be achieved.